-There are only 4 easy steps: soak, blend, strain and store and…there are only a few items you need to get started, the most important being organic, raw unpasteurized almonds.
+There are only 4 easy steps: soak, blend, strain and store.
+And, there are only a few items you need to get started, the most important being organic, raw unpasteurized almonds.

 Over the years, I used to buy different varieties of non-dairy boxed milk (soy, almond, rice, coconut, etc), but since I’ve been eliminating processed foods from our diet, I’ve started making my own.

 If you look at the ingredient list on a store-bought box of almond milk, you will see that there are 11 different ingredients: